suryathink/Image-sharing-website/README.md

 - [ ] Download Button Should Work
 - [ ] Add Email Verification while doing Signup and Login.
 - [ ] Add Forgot Password Path and add Email verification.
+- [ ] If User Changes the token in the Local Storage, in that case Frontend should react properly.
+It should respond by saying something went wrong and it should redirect to the Login Page.

 Bugs
 - [ ]  After Removing any Bookmark from Favorites Page.The Favorite Data on Home Page is not updating I need to refresh the Home Page then only it is updating the Home Page.